Elective Courses Ph.D. Program

 Electives should create opportunities for students to enhance competence in theory, research or practice.
 Courses outside the School should allow for application of the material to advanced scholarship in social work and social research

 Cognate Electives.
 The “cognate area” is the student’s area of substantive interest.
 The student and the student’s advisor and advisory committee will agree on the student’s cognate area related to the social problem being studied.
-A minimum of 8 elective credits (or 7 for students in the combined MSW & Ph.D. program) in the cognate area are required to be taken outside the School of Social Work in order that the perspective of other disciplines be understood.
+A minimum of 6 elective credits in the cognate area are required to be taken outside the School of Social Work in order that the perspective of other disciplines be understood.

 Advanced Research Electives.
 In addition, eight credit hours are required in specialized advanced research courses, which will be of particular interest and benefit to the student.
 These classes may be in Social Work or in other departments.
 The advisor, the PhD Program Director, and other Ph.D. students will be helpful in locating appropriate advanced research electives.

 Other Electives.
-A minimum of 7 additional elective credits are required.
-(No additional elective credits are required for those in the combined MSW & PhD program.)
+A minimum of 10 additional elective credits are required.
 Following is a list of the electives that are available to PhD students.

 SW610 Data Analysis Seminar (1 credit) Offered every term, meet for two hours twice each month.